 Submit a copyright takedown notice

 The fastest and simplest way to submit a copyright takedown notice is through our webform.
-You’ll find this easier on a desktop or laptop computer than on a mobile device or tablet.Submit a copyright complaint
+We recommend using a computer for the easiest method.Submit a copyright complaint

-If you choose to submit a copyright takedown request, please remember that you are initiating a legal process.
+If you choose to submit a copyright takedown request, remember that you're starting a legal process.

 Do not make false claims.
 Misuse of this process may result in the suspension of your account or other legal consequences.